 The Citizen Police Academy is a seven-week program designed to give the public a working knowledge of the Texarkana Arkansas Police Department.
 Each session consists of weekly classes that meet at Texarkana Arkansas Police Headquarters.
 The instruction is comprehensive; each week different units within the department are covered.
 Classes are taught by various police personnel from the department.
 Each police agent develops his/her own class curriculum addressing subjects such as basic law, patrol procedures, narcotics, vice, SWAT, K-9, and officer survival.

-A career-oriented program under Learning for Life designed for young adults between 16-20 years of age.
-The Texarkana Police Explorers experience hands on training on police tactics and the law enforcement field.
+A career-oriented program under Learning for Life is designed for young adults between 16-20 years of age.
+The Texarkana Police Explorers experience hands-on training on police tactics and the law enforcement field.

 Shop with a Cop/ Cops and Kids

-For over 25 years, the Texarkana, Arkansas Police Department have sponsored and administered two programs to provide assistance, and holiday cheer to at risk children in our metro community.
+For over 25 years, the Texarkana, Arkansas Police Department has sponsored and administered two programs to provide assistance, and holiday cheer to at-risk children in our metro community.
 The first is “Shop With A Cop”.
-During this annual event, at risk children are selected by police officers, who have had prior contact at some point, weather on a 911 call of service or during a community contact.
+During this annual event, at-risk children are selected by police officers, who have had prior contact at some point, whether on a 911 call of service or during a community contact.
 These chosen children will be partnered with a law enforcement officer and are provided a $100.00 bill.
-The children then have the opportunity to interact with a positive role model, and shop for Christmas gifts at Wal-Mart.
+The children then have the opportunity to interact with a positive role model and shop for Christmas gifts at Wal-Mart.
 It is a touching event, as many of the children, some extremely young, will purchase items for siblings and other family members who they recognize are themselves in need.